-Assumption was long known as "the football factory" and, in Catholic circles, "the priest factory".
-Perhaps in the 21st century these two titles are no longer appropriate.
-Just as the locale and student body has grown, so too has the institution – a place of dynamic opportunities in all realms; academic, athletic, creative and more.
+Just as the locale and student body have grown, so too has the institution – a place of dynamic opportunities in all realms; academic, athletic, creative and more.

 Assumption College is a place where students can reach their full potential in all aspects of human development – and grow in the faith and knowledge of Jesus Christ and the Gospel values of love of self and of one another.

 Assumption College is governed by Marist Schools Australia Limited (MSA Ltd).
 MSA Ltd is a public not-for-profit company limited by guarantee and registered with the Australian Charities and Not-For-Profit Commission.
 Its purpose is to advance education and religion, specifically to make Jesus Christ known and loved and to ensure quality Catholic education in the Marist tradition through it's schools.